 The TOE is equipped with several hardware accelerators and software modules to support the standard symmetric and asymmetric cryptographic operations.
 This security function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function respectively mathematic algorithm itself is not used from the TOE security policy.
 On the other hand these functions are of special interest for the use of the hardware as platform for the software.
-The components are a coprocessor supporting the DES and AES algorithms (alternatively a combination of a coprocessor and software, if the SCL is used) and a combination of a coprocessor and software modules to support RSA cryptography, RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.
+The components are a coprocessor supporting the DES and AES (not part of TSF) algorithms and a combination of a coprocessor and software modules to support RSA cryptography.